itamarLaufer/Google-Form-Auto-Filler/README.md

-2 is the refreshing time of our browser (The time it takes it to submit) 250 is the amount of forms we want to be filled [2,4,4,8] is a list containing the number of answer for each quaestion in the form [3,-1,-1,3] is the ansers we want to be filled -> in question 1 the 3rd ansser in question 2 a random answer and so forth.
+2 is the refreshing time of our browser (The time it takes it to submit) 250 is the amount of forms we want to be filled [2,4,4,8] is a list containing the number of answer for each quaestion in the form [3,-1,-1,3] is the answers we want to be filled -> in question 1 the 3rd answer in question 2 a random answer and so forth.

 ## Contributing